 To streamline partial updates of single resources, 3GPP JSON Patch introduces a new patch operation named "merge".
 For that operation, the JSON object contained in the "value" property shall be merged into the target resource referenced by "path" using the rules of JSON Merge Patch (RFC 7396 [12]).
 An MnS Producer shall verify if a "merge" operation is for a single resource by checking if the "path" property contains the string "#/attributes" and shall reject the request with "422 Unprocessable Entity" if it doesn't.
+The "merge" operation does not allow to delete secondary resources.